canonical/ros2-exporter-agent/README.md

 ### Client setup
 - Generate an ssh key to access the server
-- Place the ssh key as well as the `config` file in `/root/.ssh` (the syncronization daemon will be running as root)
+- Place the ssh key as well as the `config` file in `/root/snap/ros2-exporter-agent/common/.ssh` (the syncronization daemon will be running as root)
-- Connect the ssh-keys plug: `sudo snap connect ros2-exporter-agent:ssh-keys`

-The `/root/.ssh` content should look like:
+The `/root/snap/ros2-exporter-agent/common/.ssh` content should look like:
 ```
 drwx------  2 root root 4.0K sept.
 29 16:32 .
 drwx------ 14 root root 4.0K sept.
 29 16:32 ..